DeepaliCS/Face-Recognition-Using-Robust-Clustering/README.md

 1. Clone repository
 2. Have a valid license to run MATLAB
-3. Set an image in the file path ..
+3. Set an image in the file path (image) set in the `MainScript.m` or set a new file path to your image
-4. Run `Main script`
+4. Run `MainScript.m`

 ## Applications & Potential Contributions